coderanger/coderanger.net/content/posts/state-of-the-onion-may-26.md

 ## Poise

-[Poise](https://github.com/poise/poise) has seen big internal improvements and restructuring around Halite and some other workflow tools I've written, but as a user it is still pretty much the same.
+[Poise](https://github.com/poise/poise) has seen big internal improvements and restructuring around Halite and some other workflow tools I've written, but from a user perspective it is still mostly the same.
 A few new helpers have been added including Fused mode where action implementations can be written directly in the resource class, and Inversion which adds dependency injection/inversion to the Chef resource and provider model.

 Poise 2.0 has been released to both Rubygems.org and the Supermarket.